Warmshell External Wall Insulation

-Warmshell external insulation is a highly effective EWI (External Wall Insulation) system that is fitted to the outside of your property – making it significantly warmer and more comfortable to live in.
+Warmshell external insulation is a highly effective EWI (External Wall Insulation) system using wood fibre, or a choice of other boards, that is fitted to the outside of your property – making it significantly warmer and more comfortable to live in.

 The system comprises of three main components:

 - Insulation boards – in a choice of thicknesses and types

 - Specialist fixings – to suit the specifics of your building

 - Traditional lime render – in a range of colours and textures

 Your internal floor area stays exactly the same, with no disruptive works inside, or redecoration needed afterwards.

 And, by choosing the right thickness of wood fibre insulation you achieve the highest standards of thermal efficiency in a way that suits your home and your budget.

 Warmshell external insulation enhances the appearance of your home.
 You can choose the look and colour you want.
 And, because our renders are so good at resisting stains and the build-up of mould, your property can will look great for decades to come.

 You can use Wamshell external insulation for almost any type of property: